carly-lee/TIL/Functional-progamming/Introduces-Composable-Functional-JavaScript.md

 'fold' acts like trigger.
 Before calling 'fold', nothings actually happens.

 ## 12. Capture Side Effects in a Task
-Now, we're going to use this data.task on NPM here from Folktale.
+Now, we're going to use this 'data.task' on NPM here from Folktale.
 We can make Task from anything.
+It acts like Box + Either but lazy.
+In order to capture the value, we need to 'fork'.

 ```javascript
 const Task require('data.task')